Low-level software tools

 If *no* SPIDR4 controller address is provided,

-only meta-information about the register is displayed.
+only meta-info about the register is displayed.

 Examples with spidr4reg